randomphotons/randomphotons.github.io/_links/gfs.md

   - film
 sort_order: 201211
 ---
-Completed a _Bachelor of Film & Screen Media_ in 2012 and a _Master of Screen Production_ in 2019 at Griffith University.
+David completed a _Bachelor of Film & Screen Media_ in 2012 and a _Master of Screen Production_ in 2019 at Griffith University.